trevorsm7/graphics-final/readme.md

 ## Building

+*NOTE* unzip the model in deploy/angel2.obj.7z; it was too large to include in the repo.

 GLFW3 is required.
 A binary for macOS is included in the repo.

 The CMake was only tested macOS.
 The libraries may need to be modified on other platforms.